 Do you have any fucking idea how much I was hoping for a movie adaptation of The Hobbit?
 The Hobbit was my first taste of Tolkein, and in my mind, it’s still by far the best thing he’s ever written.
 The Lord of the Rings series were good books, and epic in the truest pre-Internet sense.
 But The Hobbit is better-paced, with a lighter-hearted style, less dense prose, and a grand adventure.

 And do you have any fucking idea how disappointed I was in the movie adaptation?
 For one thing, it only needed to be one movie.
 Peter Jackson, I love you for the original Lord of the Rings trilogy, but I’m gonna shove a giant weta up your ass for trilogy-ing The Hobbit.
 The dwarves were ridiculous and the movie was too damn long, too grim, and paced pretty badly, compared to the book.
 At least, I think so.
 I haven’t taken any pains to remember the movie, partly because I was really bored with Peter Jackson Peter Jacksoning so hard.

 Okay.
 Hold on.
 Give me a moment…

 Okay.
 I’m back.
 I spent fifteen minutes swearing, punching walls, and popping blood pressure pills.
 But I’m done ranting now.
 For real.
-This isn’t gonna be one of those comedic endings where I’m done ranting right until the end, when I suddenly shout “MOTHERFUCKER!” like Samuel L. Jackson, and start cappin’ fools.
+This isn’t gonna be one of those comedic endings where I’m done ranting right until the end, when I suddenly shout “MOTHERFUCKER!” like Samuel L. Jackson and go ballistic.
 I’m not here to complain about movies.
 I’m here to be happy about dragons.

 Anyway.
 Here’s a picture of Smaug (from the movie) preparing to mate with a 747.